A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: After the Revolution

 \subsection{Regeneration and the CLT}

-While the Central Limit Theorem (CLT) is a central tool in Monte Carlo convergence assessment, its use in MCMC setups took longer to emerge, despite early signals by \cite{geyer:1992}, and it is only recently that sufficiently clear conditions emerged.
-We recall that the Ergodic Theorem (see, for example, \citealp{robert:casella:2004}, Theorem 6.63) states that, if $(\theta_t)_t$ is a Markov chain with stationary distribution $\pi$, and $h(\cdot)$ is a function with finite variance, then under fairly mild conditions,
+While the Central Limit Theorem (CLT) is a central tool in Monte Carlo convergence assessment, its use in MCMC setups took longer to emerge, despite early signals by Geyer (\citeyear{geyer1992}), and it is only recently that sufficiently clear conditions emerged.
+We recall that the Ergodic Theorem (see, e.g., Robert and Casella, \citeyear{robertcasella2004}, Theorem 6.63) states that, if $(\theta_t)_t$ is a Markov chain with stationary distribution $\pi$, and $h(\cdot)$ is a function with finite variance, then under fairly mild conditions,

 almost everywhere, where $\bar h_n=(1/n)\sum_{i=1}^n h(\theta_i)$.
 For the CLT to be used to monitor this convergence,